Robert-DeForrest-Reynolds/Godot-Data-Persistence/README.md

 ## DataDict Methods

 #### `add(field_name:String, field_value:Variant) -> Variant`
+#### `add(fields:Dictionary) -> Variant`
-Add a new field to the data dict.
+Add a new field, or fields if given a Dictionary, to the data dict.
 If the field already exists, it will do nothing, and return void.
 If you add a non-primitive type, an error will pop, and the field will not be added.

 #### `remove(field_name:String) -> Variant`
+#### `remove(field_names:Array) -> Variant`
-Removes a field.
+Removes a field, or fields if given an Array.
 If the field does not exist, it will present a error message.

 #### `update(field_name:String, field_value:Variant) -> Variant`
+#### `update(fields:Dictionary) -> Variant`
-Update the value of an existing field.
+Update the value or values fi given a dictonary, of an existing field.

 #### `save() -> void`
 Saves the data dict to a text file.